sanderlab/alignmentviewer/README.md

 # Quick Start
 You can see how it works by using an example situated in the examples folder.

+## Troubleshooting
+This section will include helpful notes based on user feedback for problems encountered:

+* Make sure your input file contains >= 2 sequences

 # Run with Docker
 ```